 What happens when people don’t manage projects properly

 If you think that project management is overrated and going with the flow is enough, we are here to disappoint you.
-Inadequate project planning and execution lead to many issues, such as:
+Inadequate project planning not using task planning tools and execution lead to many issues, such as:

 - The project never gets done or is completed way past the deadline.

 - Project deliverables are not achieved, and milestones are not met because there are too many tasks to fit into the timeframe or time wasn’t estimated correctly in the beginning.

 - There are no certain requirements, so no one understands when the project is finally done.
 When there are no clear goals and objectives with defined KPIs and acceptance criteria, the project team simply doesn’t know where the finish line is.

 - People lose their motivation when they don’t see any progress.
 A well-built project management process results in evolutionary project progress that team members can see and feel.
 Without project planning, you risk getting stuck with little or insignificant change.
 You can plan a project using collaboration tools for remote teams – this is especially handy if your team works remotely..